JulienChoukroun/Automatic-detection-of-sign-language-gestures/README.md

 ### Purpose:
 * Detect letters and words of sign language in real time.
-* Use deep learning techniques.
+* Use machine and deep learning techniques such as boosting, neural networks (multilayer perceptron), deep neural network (convolutionnal neural network) and transfer learning.

 Example of result: